 - Use a towel to brush away any clumps of mud or dirt

-- Use a soft-bristled brush or horsehair and scrub the suede in one direction to work out ground dirt
+- Use a soft-bristled brush or horsehair and scrub the suede in one direction to remove the ground dirt.

-- Dip the damp white cloth in a mixture of gentle dish detergent or white vinegar and warm water to remove any strains.
-Use a small circular motion to gently remove the stain from the cloth.
+- Dip the damp white cloth in a gentle dish detergent or white vinegar and warm water to remove any strains.
+Use a small circular motion to remove the stain from the fabric gently.

 - Finally, apply silicone spray to the suede and buff it with a soft, dry cloth.